mtmr0x/rust-web-boilerplate/README.md

 # Rust web server example

-It's a work in progress web server in Rust I intend to work on for the past days until I get a result which has the basic set up for creating small or big applications starting from this codebase.
+It's a work in progress web server in Rust I intend to work on for the next days until I get a result which has the basic set up for creating small or big applications starting from this codebase.

 ## Installation